Twinkletrees/Twinkletrees/README.md

 ---

 ### **🔮 What I’m Working On:**
+- **100 days of code**: Making sure I have a solid grip on all the foundational stuff before diving deeper into my planned projects.
+- **Data Science Degree**: Working on staying on track to graduate in 2027 with a first class degree :)
+### **Planning on working on more in the near future**:
 - **herbs_and_hexes**: A public SQL project where I manage ingredients and potion recipes for a fantasy potion shop.
 It’s my way of practicing complex SQL queries, triggers, and stored procedures, but with a bit of magic thrown in!
 - **scrying-sentiments**: This private project uses NLP to analyze the emotional arcs of stories, like peering into a crystal ball to unearth hidden emotions.
 - **cryptid-cluster**: A private project where I’m classifying supernatural creatures—think of it as monster detection meets machine learning.